core-wg/oscore/draft-ietf-core-object-security.md

 Section 10.2 of {{RFC7252}} and {{RFC8075}} specify the behavior of an HTTP-to-CoAP proxy.
 As requested in Section 1 of {{RFC8075}}, this section describes the HTTP mapping for the OSCORE protocol extension of CoAP.

 The presence of the Object-Security option, both in requests and responses, is expressed in an HTTP header field named Object-Security in the mapped request or response.
+The value of the field is:

+  * '' (empty string) if the CoAP Object-Security option is empty, or
-The value of the field is the value of the Object-Security option {{obj-sec-value}} in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).
+  * the value of the CoAP Object-Security option {{obj-sec-value}} in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).

 The value of the payload is the OSCORE payload {{oscore-payl}}, also base64url-encoded without padding.

 Example: